etherealheim/react-playground/map.md

 -   `favicon.ico`: The application's favicon.
 -   `dropdown/`: A route demonstrating a dropdown component.
     -   `page.tsx`: The page for the `/dropdown` route.
+    -   `client-content.tsx`: Client-side content for the dropdown page.
 -   `global-search/`: A route demonstrating a global search feature.
     -   `page.tsx`: The page for the `/global-search` route.
+    -   `client-content.tsx`: Client-side content for the global search page.
     -   `components/`: Components specific to the global search feature.
         -   `global-search-modal.tsx`: Modal for the search interface.
         -   `search-header.tsx`: The header for the search modal.